ORANGE THE WORLD – Flag Raising Action

 A cooperation of the Coordination Office for Gender Equality, Diversity and Inclusion and UN Women Austria

-Please find a photo gallery of the flag campaign here
+Please find a photo gallery of the flag campaign 2023 and 2024 here

 The authors of the call agree that gender-based violence is a "social, institutional, political, pedagogical, academic and ethical problem".
 It reflects situations, dynamics and processes at the university within a comprehensive power structure.
 BOKU is a signatory to the Call for Action to End Gender-Based Violence and thus expresses that sexual harassment and gender-based violence in the form of bullying, bossing, staffing, etc. have no place and must be specifically ended.
 It is about creating safe spaces for everyone.